United States Immigration and Customs Enforcement

-ICE was created as part of the Homeland Security Act of 2002, following the September 11 attacks.
+United States Immigration and Customs Enforcement (ICE) is a federal law enforcement agency under the United States Department of Homeland Security.
+Its stated mission is to conduct criminal investigations, enforce immigration laws, preserve national security, and protect public safety.
+ICE was created as part of the Homeland Security Act of 2002 following the September 11 attacks.
 It absorbed the prior functions of the Immigration and Naturalization Service and the United States Customs Service.

-ICE has two primary and distinct law enforcement components, Homeland Security Investigations (HSI) and Enforcement and Removal Operations (ERO), in addition to three supporting divisions: the Management and Program Administration, the Office of the Principal Legal Advisor (OPLA), and the Office of Professional Responsibility (OPR).
+ICE has two primary and distinct law enforcement components: Homeland Security Investigations (HSI) and Enforcement and Removal Operations (ERO).
+It has three supporting divisions: the Management and Program Administration, the Office of the Principal Legal Advisor (OPLA), and the Office of Professional Responsibility (OPR).
 ICE maintains domestic offices throughout the United States and detachments at major U.S. diplomatic missions overseas.
-ICE personnel (special agents and officers) do not patrol American borders; rather, that role is performed by U.S. Customs and Border Protection and U.S. Coast Guard.
-The acting director is Todd Lyons; the agency has not had a Senate-confirmed director since Sarah Saldaña stepped down on January 20, 2017.
+ICE personnel (special agents and officers) do not patrol American borders; rather, that role is performed by U.S. Customs and Border Protection (CBP) and the U.S. Coast Guard.
+The acting director is David Venturella; the agency has not had a Senate-confirmed director since Sarah Saldaña stepped down on January 20, 2017.

-ICE has been involved in multiple controversies over its existence, with significant increases in criticism during the first and especially the second administration of Donald Trump.
-Following the passage of the One Big Beautiful Bill Act in 2025, ICE became the largest and most well-funded federal law enforcement agency in U.S. history.
-Its aggressive enforcement actions, controversial publicity campaigns, and militarization resulted in significant drops of public support and raised concerns over a lack of accountability and civil rights violations.
-ICE agents are noted for wearing masks to protect their identity and using unmarked vehicles.
-The agency has been the subject of widespread protests particularly in 2018 and 2025, with some activists calling for its abolition.
+ICE has been involved in multiple controversies and has been the subject of increased protests and criticism during the first and second presidencies of Donald Trump, particularly in 2018 and in 2025, with some activists calling for its abolition.
+Following the passage of the One Big Beautiful Bill Act in 2025, ICE became the largest and most well-funded U.S. federal law enforcement agency.
+Its enforcement actions, publicity campaigns, and tactics have generated public controversy and raised concerns over legality, accountability, and civil rights.
+Federal judges have overwhelmingly ruled against and criticized the agency's detention policies in court cases, and ICE has repeatedly disobeyed court orders.
+(Note: By August 2026, Politico found federal judges had overwhelmingly ruled against the agency more than 15,000 times compared to about 2,200 times it ruled in favor of the agency, with criticisms for "illegality, unconstitutionality, incompetence and cruelty".
+In January 2026, Chief Judge for Minnesota Patrick J. Schiltz wrote that ICE had disobeyed more federal directives in January alone than "some federal agencies have violated in their entire existence", attaching a list of 97 court orders ICE had disobeyed from 74 different immigration cases since January 1 of that year.)
+Following Operation Metro Surge in January 2026, during which federal agents killed civilians Renée Good and Alex Pretti, the agency has faced widespread criticism and been described by critics as an increasingly militarized police force, secret police, and paramilitary.